Key Points

 What is Continuous?

-Continuous data refers to numerical data that has any value within a certain range.
-There are infinite possibilities for the values, but they all fall within a range.
+Continuous data refers to numerical data with any value within a certain range.
+The values have infinite possibilities, but they all fall within a range.
 These can be whole numbers or decimals measured using data analysis like skews and line graphs.
-This kind of data can change over time and have different values during different intervals of time.
+This kind of data can change over time and have different values during different time intervals.

 An example of continuous data would be the weight of livestock.
 This could be expressed in infinite values such as 14.52 pounds, 1.56 pounds, and so on.